rprolim/GetStarted/git_tutorial.md

 ## Installing Git

 You can check how to download Git in the [official website](https://git-scm.com/downloads).
-But if you are using a Linux distro, you may write the following commands on the terminal:
+But if you are using a Linux Debian based distro, you may write the following commands on the terminal:
 ```
 sudo apt update
 ```